google/node-sec-roadmap/chapter-6/failing.md

 patches get to those who need them.
 Each seems to be rolling their own naming scheme for vulnerabilities.

-The computer security community has a centralized naming scheme ([wikipedia][CVE-IDs]) for vulnerability reports so that reports don't fall through the cracks.
+The computer security community has a
+[centralized naming scheme][CVE-IDs] for vulnerability reports so that reports don't fall through the cracks.
 Security responders rarely have the luxury of dealing with a single stack much less a single layer of that stack so mailing lists are not sufficient --- if reporters roll their own naming scheme or only disclose via unstructured text, reports will fall through the cracks.

 ### Logging

 When trying to diagnose a problem, responders often look to log files.
-There has been much written on how to protect logs from forgery ([definition][log injection]).
+There has been much written on how to protect logs from [forgery][log injection].

 ```js
 console.log(s);